Penn Medicare Solutions

-When choosing a high-quality Medigap insurer, does one-size fit all?: No, which is why we research multiple Medicare Supplement insurers to find best value.
+When choosing a high-quality Medicare Supplemental insurer, does one-size fit all?: No, which is why we research multiple Medicare Supplement insurers to find best value.

-ABOUT ENROLLMENT TIMING: Medigap plans are easiest to enroll in during “open enrollment” and “guarantee issue periods,” which generally include:
+ABOUT ENROLLMENT TIMING: Medicare Supplemental plans are easiest to enroll in during “open enrollment” and “guarantee issue periods,” which generally include:

 - The first six month period that starts with the first day of the month when Medicare Part B begins